encoredev/encore/docs/develop/auth.md

 <Callout type="important">

 Note that for security reasons you may not want to reveal too much information about why a request did not pass your auth checks.
 There are many subtle security considerations when dealing with authentication and we don't have time to go into all of them here.

-Whenever possible we recommend using a third-party auth provider; see [Using Firebase Authentication](../how-to/firebase-auth) for an example of how to do that.
+Whenever possible we recommend using a third-party auth provider.<br/>
+See [Using Firebase Authentication](/docs/how-to/firebase-auth) for an example of how to do that.

 </Callout>